BabakCobraei/BabakCobraei/README.md

 - 👋 Hi, I’m @BabakCobraei
 - 👀 I’m interested in Web3 Projects
-- 🌱 I’m currently learning Web3
+- 🌱 I’m currently learning Web3 and web2
 - 💞️ I’m looking to collaborate on Web3
 - 📫 How to reach me with my link3